ytyulkinaxway/axway-open-docs/content/en/docs/central/integrate_with_webhooks.md

 ## Webhooks

-Webhooks allow you to configure integrations on resources in AMPLIFY Central or on subscriptions to assets in the AMPLIFY Unified Catalog.
-When one of those events is triggered, AMPLIFY Central sends an HTTP POST payload to the URL configured in the webhook.
+Webhooks allow you to configure integrations on resources in Amplify Central or on subscriptions to assets in the Amplify Unified Catalog.
+When one of those events is triggered, Amplify Central sends an HTTP POST payload to the URL configured in the webhook.

 You can use webhooks to define a custom approval flow, set up a policy, or deploy to your production server.